Maruf789/Trading_Data_Analysis-_A_Forex_Project/README.md

 ➢	Results of Trade for Short Reversal Pattern (11 11 11 00)
 H = hourly, D = daily

-➢	Comparing the results of both (Long and Short) reversal Patterns we get the following table:

 #######################################################################################################################
 #                                             DISCUSSION OF RESULTS                                                   #